loyjoy/academy/advanced/modules/decision_table.md

 ### Choose your process bricks
-As the last step, you need to condition your process bricks.
+As the last step, you need to condition your modules.
 Therefore click on the small circle at your process brick.

 <p align="center">
   <img src="conditionModules.png" alt="Condition the modules" title="Condition the modules" width="300"/>